 shall support the processing of the Update Security Credentials Commands required by Section 13; and

-shall not allow execution of any Remote Party Command other than an Update Security Credentials Command or Provide Security Credentials Command, nor issue any Remote Party Alerts, in relation to a Remote Party Role where the Remote Party Role stored in a Trust Anchor Cell is different than that of the Trust Anchor Cell itself.
+shall not allow execution of any Remote Party Command other than an Update Security Credentials Command, Update Load Controller Security Credentials Command or Provide Security Credentials Command, nor issue any Remote Party Alerts, in relation to a Remote Party Role where the Remote Party Role stored in a Trust Anchor Cell is different than that of the Trust Anchor Cell itself.

 When verifying a Cryptographic Protection applied to a Command instance it receives, a Device shall use the Remote Party Security Credentials that it holds at the time of Command processing.